polterguy/hyper-ide/helpers/help-files/01 - Hyperlambda/08 - Changing your tree.md

 other input values.

 Finally, it will invoke this **[.exe]** node, and execute it as a lambda object.
-Hence, what we have actually done, is to dynamically create a piece of lambda, depending upon the input of a textbox, for then to execute our dynamically created lambda.
+Hence, what we have actually done, is to dynamically create a piece of lambda, depending upon the value of our textbox, for then to execute our dynamically created lambda.
 The above code is a naive example, but the concept is extremely powerful, since it allows you to dynamically create your lambda objects, according to some criteria.
-This again, allows you to dynamically create logic, during runtime, directly modifying the execution tree itself.

 ### Commenting Hyperlambda